openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 LocalStorage provides two decorators based on the synchronization type of the component decorated with \@Component:

-- [@LocalStorageProp](#localstorageprop): \@LocalStorageProp creates a one-way data synchronization from the named attribute in LocalStorage to the \@LocalStorageProp decorated variable.
+- [@LocalStorageProp](#localstorageprop): creates a one-way data synchronization with the named attribute in LocalStorage.

-- [@LocalStorageLink](#localstoragelink): \@LocalStorageLink creates a two-way data synchronization with the named attribute in the \@Component's LocalStorage.
+- [@LocalStorageLink](#localstoragelink): creates a two-way data synchronization with the named attribute in LocalStorage.

 ## Restrictions